ccano/cc2223/session1/README.md

 *Screenshot of the Project details section showing where you select the Azure subscription and the resource group for the virtual machine*

 - Under Instance details, type myVM for the Virtual machine name, and choose Ubuntu 20.04 LTS - Gen2 for your Image.
 Leave the other defaults.
 The default size and pricing is only shown as an example.
 Size availability and pricing are dependent on your region and subscription.
+More information on sizes for VMs in Azure are here: https://learn.microsoft.com/en-us/azure/virtual-machines/sizes

 ![](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/media/quick-create-portal/instance-details.png)